denoland/vscode_deno/README.md

   either be relative to the workspace, or an absolute path. _string, default `null`, examples: `./import_map.json`, `/path/to/import_map.json`, `C:\path\to\import_map.json`_
+- `deno.internalDebug`: If enabled the Deno Language Server will log additional internal diagnostic information.
 - `deno.lint`: Controls if linting information will be provided by the Deno Language Server. _boolean, default `false`_
 - `deno.suggest.imports.hosts`: A map of domain hosts (origins) that are used